oracle-livelabs/security/data-safe/api-copy-audit-data/api-copy-audit-data.md

 ## Task 9: Compile a Java program on your compute instance

-The Oracle Cloud Development Kit comes with the Java SDK already installed.
+The Oracle Cloud development kit comes with the Java SDK already installed.
 The OCI jar file is located in `/usr/lib64/java-oci-sdk/lib/oci-java-sdk-full-<version>.jar`, and third-party libraries are in `/usr/lib64/java-oci-sdk/third-party/lib`.
 To compile a Java file, use the `javac` command.

-In this task, you compile a Java program named `DataSafeRestAPIClientExample.java`, which is included with the SDK installation.
+In this task, you compile an example Java program named `DataSafeRestAPIClientExample.java`, which is included with the SDK installation.
 The purpose of this program is to copy audit data from the Oracle Data Safe repository into a specified object storage bucket.
 If needed, you can also download the program directly from Github by running the following command: `wget https://raw.githubusercontent.com/oracle/oci-java-sdk/master/bmc-examples/src/main/java/DataSafeRestAPIClientExample.java`.

 1. Find the version of the `oci-java-sdk-full-version.jar` file and make note of it.
 You will need it in later steps.
-In this example, the version is 3.33.0.
+In this example, the version is 3.55.1.

     ```text
     $ <copy>ls /usr/lib64/java-oci-sdk/lib</copy>

-    jersey   jersey3   oci-java-sdk-full-3.33.0.jar  oci-java-sdk-full-3.33.0-javadoc.jar  oci-java-sdk-full-3.33.0-sources.jar
+    oci-java-sdk-full-3.55.1.jar  oci-java-sdk-full-3.55.1-javadoc.jar  oci-java-sdk-full-3.55.1-sources.jar
     ```

 2. Copy the example Java program `DataSafeRestAPIClientExample.java` to your current directory (`~/.oci`).